RamasubramaniN/WorkProfile-mvp/README.md

 2.Node JS + Apollo Server - Middleware
 ----------------------------------------

 This layer is a NodeJs application & this is orchestrator layer.
 Apollo Server serves GraphQL requests.
 Node JS cannot scale, So, this layer uses REST layer as datasource, This layer does the routing to appropriate microservices based on GraphQL entity & mapping the responses from REST to GraphQL.
+With this technique, you can convert your legacy REST APIs to provide GraphQL capability.

 Steps to setup
 ---------------